bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

-## 3. HOW-TO: managing python environnement
+## 3. HOW-TO: managing python environment

 If you want to manage better manange your work in python (projects, scripts, POC) on your machine.
 It requires a tool to manage Python in local.
 I use ANACONDA.